jwoo2000/lightbringer/GDD.md

 -   Player can have up to 3 weapons
 -   Each has upgrades you can get for them with unique upgrades available for each weapon
+-   Upgrades are obtained from special fireflies the player can pick up at a POI
+-   A POI's difficulty tier determines the weapon that is obtained/upgraded
+-   e.g.
+-   A player's first visit to a low tier POI will grant them a low tier weapon
+-   A player's second visit to a low tier POI will upgrade the low tier weapon
+-   A player's first visit to a high tier POI will grant them a high tier weapon, etc.

 #### Detailed Weapon Information
 <p align="center">